-Our financial instruments consist primarily of cash and cash equivalents, marketable securities, insurance company contracts, accounts receivable, accounts payable and debt instruments.
-The carrying values of financial instruments, other than long term debt instruments, are representative of their fair values due to their short term maturities.
-The carrying values of our long term debt instruments are considered to approximate their fair values, as the interest rates of these instruments are variable or comparable to current rates available to us.
+Our financial instruments consist primarily of cash and cash equivalents, insurance company contracts, accounts receivable, accounts payable, debt instruments and foreign currency forward contracts.
+The carrying values of financial instruments, other than long-term debt instruments, are representative of their fair values due to their short-term maturities.
+The carrying values of our long-term debt instruments are considered to approximate their fair values, as the interest rates of these instruments are variable or comparable to current rates for financing available to us.
+The fair values of our foreign currency forward contracts were not significant as of September 30, 2020.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The "Level 1" category includes assets and liabilities measured at quoted prices in active markets for identical assets and liabilities.
-The "Level 2" category includes assets and liabilities measured from observable inputs other than quoted market prices.
-The "Level 3" category includes assets and liabilities for which valuation inputs are unobservable and significant to the fair value measurement.
-As of June 30, 2019 and September 30, 2019, there were no assets in the "Level 3" category.
-Our contingent payment obligations related to acquisitions, which are further discussed in Note 9 to the condensed consolidated financial statements, are in the "Level 3" category for valuation purposes.
+The Level 1 category includes assets and liabilities measured at quoted prices in active markets for identical assets and liabilities.
+The Level 2 category includes assets and liabilities measured from observable inputs other than quoted market prices.
+The Level 3 category includes assets and liabilities for which valuation inputs are unobservable and significant to the fair value measurement.
+Our contingent payment obligations related to acquisitions, which are further discussed in Note 10 to the condensed consolidated financial statements, are in the Level 3 category for valuation purposes.